Other Types of Undergraduate Admission

 Students who have attended TWU in the past as an undergraduate student may be eligible for undergraduate readmission.
 Readmission applicants are expected to meet the regular criteria for transfer admission.
 Additional requirements may apply if good academic standing was not maintained during prior TWU enrollment.
 Please refer to Academic Advising for more information.

 Readmission as a transfer is required if: (1) an applicant previously accepted as a freshman, takes 12 or more college-level semester credit hours at another institution prior to returning to TWU; or (2) a former or accepted TWU student has 12 or more college-level semester credit hours, but four or more terms have passed, including the applicant's term of acceptance and/or enrollment.
-Readmission applicants may submit an application for transfer admission at ApplyTexas and pay the application fee; if the applicant attended another institution since his or her last enrollment at TWU, an official transcript from each institution must be submitted to the Office of Admissions.
+Readmission applicants must submit a university application for transfer admission and pay the application processing fee; if the applicant attended another institution since his or her last enrollment at TWU, an official transcript from each institution must be submitted to Student Records.

 Please note, readmission is not required in the following circumstances: (1) it has been four or fewer terms, including the applicant’s term of acceptance and/or enrollment at TWU, and another university/college was not attended during that time; (2) the applicant has taken courses at another university/college while concurrently enrolled in courses at TWU; or the applicant has taken courses at another university/college during a short term (Maymester/Summer/Wintermester) while being enrolled at TWU during both Spring and Fall terms.